Allergies Got You Fuzzy-Headed? Here’s Why + How to Cope

 “People with allergies experience inflammation,” he says.
 “That inflammation leads to a congested nose, disrupted sleep patterns and not getting good rest.”

 And, once the cycle starts, it’s sometimes self-perpetuating.
 You can find it difficult to go about your daily routines.

 The more fatigued you are, the more difficulty you’ll have performing well in school or work.
 It can also negatively impact your quality of life if you’re too tired to do things you would normally do.

-When you’re exposed to an allergen, such as pollen, grass or mold, your body responds by producing cytokines, Dr. Aronica says.
-These are proteins that are part of your body’s immune response to foreign substances.
-(You also produce them when fighting infections caused by bacteria, viruses and colds.)
+Cytokines are are proteins that are part of your body’s immune response to foreign substances.
+You also produce them when fighting infections caused by bacteria, viruses and colds.

 The cytokine release causes inflammation in your nose, leading to congestion and narrowed airways.

 If you have allergies, allergen exposure leads to ongoing inflammation.
 And nasal congestion and disturbed sleep combine to give you that fuzzy-headed feeling.